hyprland-community/hyprls/README.md

 Language server support is provided by the [Hyprlang extension](https://zed.dev/extensions?query=hyprlang).
 Detailed installation and setup instructions can be found in the [extension repository](https://github.com/WhySoBad/zed-hyprlang-extension) [maintainer = [@WhySoBad](https://github.com/WhySoBad)].

+## Configuration

+### Ignoring some files

+_Thanks to [@sansmoraxz](https://github.com/sansmoraxz) for this feature ^^_

+By default, HyprLS ignores `hyprlock.conf` and `hypridle.conf` files, since they aren't supported yet.

+You can create a `.hyprlsignore` file that lists filenames HyprLS should not run on.
+Files are relative to the workspace root, which is determined by your IDE (for example, for VSCode, it's the folder you opened it with)